deseven/1000xTRANSLATE/README.md

 | Boom Boom Build   | ✅    | Imports required game data, creates distribution packages           |

 ### Exporter
 Exports required game data from `GAME_DIR` to `RES_DIR` using [UnityPy](https://github.com/K0lb3/UnityPy).
-Game files that we need are `resources.assets` and individual bundles listed in [the bundles list](data/bundles.list).
+Exporter automatically searches for all needed resources in the game data, so this should (mostly) be version-agnostic.

 ### Sheetifier
 Parses exported game data from `RES_DIR` into human-readable format, imports it into the pre-defined Google Sheets document (`SPREADSHEET_ID` and the rest) or local file.
 If there already were some strings, it appends only missing strings.
-The function tries to sort the strings into chapters (see [chapter definitions](data/chapter-definitions.json)).
+The function tries to sort the strings into chapters (see [chapter definitions](Data/chapter-definitions.json)).
 The name is non-negotiable.

 ### Translator
 *(optional)* Automatically or semi-automatically translates untranslated dialogues from Google Sheets using vocabulary and context.
 Marks translated strings with red (GSheets only), because you probably don't want to have unedited machine translation.